A guide to wedding photography – how much should a wedding photographer cost?

 North Wales Wedding Photographer

 Keeping my website, social media streams and blogs up-to-date and looking fresh also takes a lot of time.
-And while my official job description is photographer, I find myself having to get to grips with costly and strategic marketing & advertising campaigns (to make sure you find me) and the technical upkeep of my website.
+And while my official job description is photographer, I find myself having to get to grips with costly and strategic marketing & advertising campaigns (to make sure you find me) and the technical upkeep of my website – it all adds up!

 To ensure there are no technical glitches on your wedding day, the cost of our basic equipment can often exceed £10,000.
 I always ensure I have more than one camera body with me so should one have a technical failure I can rely on the other one to carry on and your day will not be ruined.
 Student photographers or super cheap ones offering their services for £350 might not have invested in any decent backup equipment or lenses and not have any relevant experience whatsoever.

 How to start out as a wedding photographer